-- Set protocols: Designate a member o the quality assurance team or other worker to conduct a sample assessment and observe wing injuries, leg injuries, and/or other skin/tissue injuries.
-If higher than your expected baseline levels are observed, take action to investigate further. - Collect data: Record the number or rate of birds observed with wing and/or leg injuries from representative of chickens from each stunning - Analyze data: Regularly collect data and analyze trends to assess possible reasons for any increases, spikes, or decreases.
+- Set protocols: Designate a member of the quality assurance team or other worker to conduct a sample assessment and observe wing injuries, leg injuries, and/or other skin/tissue injuries.
+If higher than your expected baseline levels are observed, take action to investigate further. - Collect data: Record the number or rate of birds observed with wing and/or leg injuries from the sample evaluated.
+The sample should be representative of chickens from each stunning line. - Analyze data: Regularly collect data and analyze trends to assess possible reasons for any increases, spikes, or decreases.